ae-dschorsaanjo/picilang/picilang.md

 Transliterated/foreign/loanwords are always capitalized.

+The stress is on either the first syllable or, in case of compound words, on the first syllable of the root word which you want to emphasize.
+To visually represent stress or emphasis, you can use an accute accent on the stressed syllable's vowel  (`a => á, i => í, o => ó`).

 ### Word structure

 Words are made out of CVs (consonant, vowel, optional semivowel) consonants, where `C = {k, l, m, n, p, s, t}; V = {a, i, o}; s = {w, y}`.

+#### Compound words

 Compound words are hyphenated and for all intents and purposes are a single word.
-Two or more nouns, verb and modifiers can be combined into compound words, but you cannot combine words of different part of speech!
+Two or more words of the same part of speech can be combined into compound words, but you cannot combine words of different part of speech!
 An example for a compound word is _ko-si_, which means "communication system" or "system of communication".

+The "main", "more significant" or "broader" root word should be the last one and "specifying" roots precede them, for example in _ko-si_, "si" means "system" and "ko" means "communication".
+However, it is customary to place `nay`, `ma` and `lo` at the end of compound words, ta Kosapisota kiwti la.

 ### Word order